7 Struggles You Can Relate to When Attending Education Fairs

 #5.
 Getting attacked by flyer handouts

-Often, you would go home with more than one bag — especially when you’re faced with pushy promoters who shove flyers and bags at you as you pass by their booths, even if you ’re not interested in their courses.
+Typically, you're likely to go home with more than one bag — especially when you’re faced with pushy promoters who shove flyers and bags at you as you pass by their booths, even if you ’re not interested in their courses.

 #6.
-The WAIT
+The wait

 Now, this is the most dreaded part.